hoangduytran/blender-manual/manual/sculpt_paint/sculpting/toolbar.rst

    Modifies the face set under the cursor.

 :doc:`/sculpt_paint/sculpting/tools/mask_by_color`
-   Creates a mask from the color attribute.
-Click on any color on the mesh to create a new mask.
+   Create a mask from any color from the color attribute by clicking on it.

 General Tools
 =============